GBATZOLIS/Aug-CycleGAN-keras/README.md

 # MULTI MODAL IMAGE ENHANCEMENT

-The Augmented CycleGAN framework was modified and trained on the DPED dataset to achieve multimodal/diverse image enhancement.
+Our work has been based on the augmented Cycle-GAN framework.
+Crucial modifications were maded on the framework before it was trained on the DPED dataset to achieve multimodal/diverse image enhancement.

-Below you can see visual results.
-The image on the left is the low quality image, while the gif on the right shows different enhanced versions of the low quality image.
+Below you can see some visual results.
+The image on the left is the low quality image, while the gif on the right shows different enhancements of the low quality image.

 ![Alt Text](https://github.com/GBATZOLIS/Aug-CycleGAN-keras/blob/master/progress/gif/PPL_only_gifs/790.gif)